MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 | `suppressApplicationTitle` | Optional | `true`, `false` | When set to `false` allows applications to change tab title by sending title change messages.
 When set to true `true` suppresses these messages.
 If not provided, the behavior is inheritted from profile settings. |

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview), version 1.7+.
+> The `"suppressApplicationTitle"` parameter is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 ### Rename window ([Preview](https://aka.ms/terminal-preview))